Vaaranam Aayiram: Plot

+Following his return, Suriya and Priya grow exceptionally close.
+Priya confesses that she has been secretly in love with him since childhood.
+While initially hesitant, Suriya finds his feelings shifting after stepping in to protect her from a harasser on a bus.
+Recognizing that the best path to permanently overcoming his grief is to channel his energy into physical discipline and national service, Suriya joins the Indian Army.
+Six years later, having risen to the rank of Major at age thirty, he realizes how deeply he missed Priya.
+He meets her in Dehradun, reciprocates her love, and the two marry and eventually welcome a son.
+The family's peace is later upended when Krishnan is diagnosed with advanced throat cancer due to his smoking addiction and given less than a year to live.
+Shortly after, Suriya is called away for the emergency hostage rescue operation, bringing the timeline back to the present.

+Suriya successfully completes the military rescue mission in Kashmir and returns home victorious to perform his father's final rites.
+Together, Malini, Suriya, Priya, and Shriya scatter Krishnan's ashes into the ocean.
+Malini comforts her son, reminding him that he carries the same resilient spirit as his father, who lived life fully and bravely.
+Looking back at the shore, Suriya finds comfort in the enduring memory of his father, imagining Krishnan smiling warmly and walking gleefully along the beach.

 Production

 Pre-production

 Director Gautham Vasudev Menon expressed his interest to work with Suriya again after the success of Kaakha Kaakha (2003).
 In early 2005, the pair got together for a film tentatively titled Chennaiyil Oru Mazhaikaalam which featured Asin in the lead role and Daniel Balaji in a supporting role.
 However, after a photo shoot, the film was delayed and then subsequently called off, with Menon later going on to direct the Kamal Haasan-starrer Vettaiyaadu Vilaiyaadu and Sarathkumar-starrer Pachaikili Muthucharam.
 In mid-2006, Menon planned a script for Suriya, which would be produced under his newly launched Photon Film Factory, and he expressed that the film will not be a sequel to Kaakha Kaakha, but a romantic thriller film with titles such as Naan Thaan and Udal Porul Aavi were considered.
 The film was speculated to be made on a budget of ₹11.5 crore, becoming the expensive film of Suriya in that period, and V. Ravichandran of Aascar Films acquired the rights of distribution on a first copy basis.
 In a turn of events, Menon dropped the idea of producing the film due to budget escalations, and this prompted Ravichandran to acquire the production rights.